Eastern Arabia: Gerrha

 Gerrha was an ancient city of Eastern Arabia, on the west side of the Persian Gulf.
 More accurately, the ancient city of Gerrha has been determined to have existed near or under the present fort of Uqair, 50 mi northeast of Al-Aḥsā in the Eastern Province of Saudi Arabia.
 This site was first proposed by R E Cheesman in 1924.

 Gerrha and Uqair are archaeological sites on the eastern coast of the Arabian Peninsula, only 60 mile from the ancient burial grounds of Dilmun on the island of Bahrain.

-Prior to Gerrha, the area belonged to the Dilmuni civilization.
-Gerrha itself was the center of an Arab kingdom from approximately 650 BC to circa 300 AD.
-The kingdom was attacked by Antiochus III the Great in 205-204 BC, though it seems to have survived.
-It is unknown exactly when Gerrha fell, but the area was under Sassanid Persian control after 300 AD.

 Gerrha was described by Strabo as inhabited by Chaldean exiles from Babylon, who built their houses of salt and repaired them by the application of salt water.
 Pliny the Elder (Natural History, 6.32) says it was 5 mi in circumference with towers built of square blocks of salt.

 Gerrha was destroyed by the Qarmatians at the end of the 9th century, and all 300,000 inhabitants were killed.
 It was 2 mi from the Persian Gulf near current day Hofuf.
 The researcher Abdulkhaliq Al Janbi argued in his book that Gerrha was most likely the ancient city of Hajar, located in modern-day Al-Ahsa, Saudi Arabia.
 Al Janbi's theory is the most widely accepted one by modern scholars, although there are some difficulties with this argument given that Al Ahsa is 60 km inland and thus less likely to be the starting point for a trader's route, making the location within the archipelago of islands comprising the modern Kingdom of Bahrain, particularly the main island of Bahrain itself, another possibility.

-Various other identifications of the site have been attempted, with Jean Baptiste Bourguignon d'Anville choosing Qatif and Carsten Niebuhr preferring Kuwait.